Auckland City Mission: 2000s

 A new Auckland City Mission Statute was passed by the Anglican Synod.
 A building at 136-8 Hobson Street was purchased.
 The Capital Foundation and Calder Health Centre were established.

 2010s

 City Missioner Diane Robertson was knighted for services to the community.
 Chris Farrelly was appointed City Missioner.
 The Hobson Street and Federal Street buildings were demolished and construction of HomeGround began.
-The detox unit temporarily moved to Avondale and the community centre Haeata was opened at the Mission’s temporary home on Union Street.
+The detox unit temporarily moved to Avondale and the community centre Haeata was opened at the Mission's temporary home on Union Street.

 2020s

 The Auckland City Mission Statute was amended by the Anglican Synod.
 Te Whare Hīnātore and James Liston Hostel transitional housing services were opened and taken over respectively.
 Helen Robinson was appointed as City Missioner / Manutaki.
 Former City Missioner Chris Farrelly was knighted for services to health and the community.
 HomeGround opened on Hobson Street.

+In mid-August 2024, the City Mission attracted media attention after it accidentally distributed methamphetamine-laced sweets as part of a food parcel.
+The charity estimated that up to 400 people may have received the sweets.
+The sweets were donated anonymously in a sealed package.
+Three people sought medical attention while the Police launched an investigation in the Auckland Region.
+Malaysian confectioner Rinda told BBC News that the company was aware that their products may have been used in connection with illegal substances and that the company was cooperating with law enforcement and relevant authorities.

 HomeGround

 HomeGround, the Mission's purpose-built, nine-storey building opened on Hobson Street, Central Auckland in February 2022.
 It includes 80 permanent apartment homes rented to people in need, a shared residents' rooftop garden and communal lounge, a community dining room which operates every day of the year with free food for people in need, community spaces, a health centre, a pharmacy and addiction withdrawal services, including 25 rooms for people overcoming addictions.
 The Waitematā District Health Board's Community Alcohol and Drug Services manages the medical services and the Mission manages the social services.

 Any people in need can come to HomeGround at any time of the day to receive a loaf of bread, a hot drink, clothes, blankets or other necessities.
 The Mission also participates in Foodlink and receives bulk food donations, which it distributes to community food banks throughout the Auckland Anglican Diocese, from Kaitaia to Thames.
 In 2013 the Mission distributed 10,000 food parcels a year, in 2021 it delivered more than 60,000.
 Each parcel provides four people three meals for four days.

 HomeGround cost NZ$110 million to build.
 The money was contributed by Government, Auckland Council, Auckland District Health Board, Foundation North, businesses and members of the public.